The Ultimate Checklist for Nonprofit Startups

 Public Charity

 The majority of 501c3 organizations fall into this category including humane societies, social services, youth programs, and more!
-If you’re looking for how to start a charity, you’ve come to the right place!
+If you’re seeking legal help to launch your charity, you’ve come to the right place!

 Church or Place of Worship